 One of the oldest methods of propagation is by air-layering.
-It may not be the fastest method, but it does allow you to start with a much larger plant.
+It may not be the fastest method, but it does allow you to start with a much larger plant or a tree.

-Woody-stemmed tropical plant, grown in apartments, homes, greenhouses and outdoors in the Deep South make ideal subjects for air-layering.
+Woody-stemmed tropical plants, grown in a pot, in apartments, homes, greenhouses, and outdoors in the Deep South make ideal subjects for air layering.

-Use air-layering to make smaller, more attractive plants out of Dracaena Marginata, to grow a Ficus tree standard, philodendrons and dieffenbachia plant stems – in fact, most any house plant which has hit the ceiling or has become leggy and unsightly.
+Use the air layering propagation method to make smaller, more attractive plants out of Dracaena Marginata, to grow a Ficus tree standard, philodendrons and dieffenbachia plant stems – in fact, most any house plant which has hit the ceiling or has become leggy and unsightly.

 The late Colonel William R. Grove of Laurel, Florida first used plastic film for air-layering.
 DeWitt Eaton of Sarasota.
 Florida improved on the method and holds the patent on the use of plastic film for air-layering.

-Mr. Eaton combined rooting hormones, plant nutrients and pesticides into a water-soluble green dyed “ink” and was printed in green stripes on a Krene plastic film.
+Mr. Eaton combined root hormones, plant nutrients and pesticides into a water-soluble green dyed “ink” and was printed in green stripes on a Krene plastic film.

-I have successfully air-layered woody stems of both indoor and outdoor plants with plastics for years now and would like to pass my experiences with indoor air-layering.
+I have successfully propagated air-layered woody stems of rubber trees, Dieffenbachia, and both indoor and outdoor plants with plastic bags for years now and would like to pass my experiences with indoor air-layering.
 Air-layering trees and shrubs outdoors will be the subject of a future article.

 The wound made on the stem interrupts the downward movement of elaborated plant foods and hormones.
 This sets up a stimulus which initiates the formation of callus tissue and the development of roots at the upper zone of injury.

-The sphagnum keeps the atmosphere around the wound moist of the stem which is favorable for new roots to develop.
+The moist sphagnum moss keeps the atmosphere around the wound moist of the stem which is favorable for new roots to develop.

-Finally, the plastic film or aluminum foil keeps the moisture sealed in and eliminates the need for ever wetting the moss.
-At the same time it allows gases to move freely in and out of the air-layer.
+Finally, the plastic film, polyethylene film or aluminum foil wrapping keeps the moisture sealed in and eliminates the need for ever moisturizing the moss.
+At the same time, these wrappings allow gases to move freely in and out of the air-layer.

-Root formation inside the air-layer can be detected because the plastic covering is fairly transparent.
+New roots form inside and the air-layer can be detected because the plastic covering is fairly transparent.

 Procedure After Roots Form

-Once the roots form on the stem, the job of producing the new plant is only half done.
-The rooted stem must be cut from the parent plant just below the rooted area and then potted.
+Once the root system forms on the stem, the job of producing the new plant is only half done.
+The rooted stem is still attached and must be cut from the parent plant just below the rooted area and then potted.

-The new plant must be set in the shade and away from drafts for at least two weeks to allow the roots to become accustomed to the new medium.
+The cutting or new plant must be set in the shade and away from drafts for at least two weeks to allow the new roots to become accustomed to the new medium.

-We answered the question of “How to Air-Layer”? but you want more!
-Check out this video below.
+We answered the question of “How to Air Layer”? but you want more!
+Check out this video.